Type to search

 Shure MV7

-The Shure MV7 combines multiple mics into one device with the ability to function as both USB and XLR microphones.
+The Shure MV7 combines multiple mics into one device with the ability to function as both USB and XLR mics.

 Blue Yeti X